thomasburguiere/interview-asteroids-java/README.md

 ## Assignment

-Create a rest endpoint that returns list of Near Earth Objects from the nasa NEO Feed API. for a specific date range
+Create a rest endpoint that returns list of Near Earth Objects from the nasa NEO Feed API, for a specific date range

+### Additionnal tasks

+add possibility to only retrieve dangerous Near Earth Objects

 ## NEO Feed API